Skip to main content

 00:04:00:21 – 00:04:40:22

-But more than anything else, they bring energy for the Gulf.
-Michelle, I know you work with lots of your thoughts here as well.
-I mean, I don’t know that I have a lot to add to the vast thousands of articles and books that have been written on the topic.
-But as I think about great leaders that I have had, the privilege of working with through the years, I think, you know, kind of almost building on what Ron James just said, it’s the ability to inspire a reason to believe in a future that doesn’t yet exist, but is something that people feel is worth working towards and then giving people a meaningful heart to play and
+[Michelle] I mean, I don’t know that I have a lot to add to the vast – thousands of articles and books that have been written on the topic.
+But as I think about great leaders that I have had the privilege of working with through the years, I think, you know, kind of almost building on what Ranjay just said.
+It’s the ability to inspire a reason to believe in a future that doesn’t yet exist, but is something that people feel is worth working towards and then giving people a meaningful part to play and

 00:04:40:23 – 00:05:05:10

-that that helps them unlock their potential.
-All right.
-So I want to jump into the economy because, you know, uncertainty and change are always constants in business, but it seems even more prominent today.
+[Julie] All right.
+So, I want to jump into the economy because, you know, uncertainty and change are always constant in business, but it seems even more prominent today.
 Talks of recession, companies being more cautious.
-And there’s also pressures for leaders to transform their business in today’s digital age.
-So I would love to discuss leadership in this context.
+And there’s also pressure for leaders to transform their business in today’s digital age.
+So, I would love to discuss leadership in this context.

 00:05:05:12 – 00:05:26:03

-So, Michelle, what are what are some of the advice you give to executives on how to lead through uncertainty?
-Yeah, I mean, I don’t know if it’s any worse than it’s been over the last few years, Julie.
-I mean, with the onset of COVID, I think that was a pretty unprecedented and a time of uncertainty and other utter shock that leaders had to deal with in real time.
+[Michelle] Yeah, I mean, I don’t know if it’s any worse than it’s been over the last few years, Julie.
+I mean, with the onset of COVID, I think that was a pretty unprecedented time of uncertainty and utter shock that leaders had to deal with in real time.

 00:05:26:09 – 00:05:49:10